hedgehogqa/fsharp-hedgehog/doc/index.md

 Essentially, the `where` custom operation discards test cases which do not satisfy the given condition.

-Test case generation continues until 100 cases (the default of `Property.print`) which do satisfy the condition have been found, or until an overall limit on the number of test cases is reached (to avoid looping if the condition never holds).
+Test case generation continues until 100 cases (the default of `Property.render`) which do satisfy the condition have been found, or until an overall limit on the number of test cases is reached (to avoid looping if the condition never holds).

 In this case a message such as